ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend 1.md

 When your needs aren't met, it's natural to seek validation elsewhere.
 Honesty is important as a matter of policy, but too much can be insensitive.
 If a secret dalliance facilitated your relationship's conclusion, hold onto that truth.

 Buy your new girlfriend something nice
-The relationship is new.
-You're getting to know each other.
-It doesn't have to be anything big.
+The kinship is new.
+You're getting to know each other, so it doesn't have to be anything big.
 Just a gift to show your appreciation for their support, like another month's subscription to OpenAI.

 Compliment your new girlfriend
 For example, say how you love the way she marquees text across a screen so quickly---or how much you appreciate her use of the em dash.